purplestrike/asm-query-hub/README.md

 ## 🚢 Deployment

+This application is currently deployed and live at: **[https://asm-query-hub.purplestrike.net/](https://asm-query-hub.purplestrike.net/)**

 ### Vercel (Recommended)

+The application is deployed on Vercel with a custom domain.
+To deploy your own instance:

 1. Push your code to GitHub
 2. Import your repository in [Vercel](https://vercel.com)
 3. Vercel will automatically detect Next.js and deploy
+4. Configure your custom domain in Vercel project settings

 ### Other Platforms